 LAW 510 Contracts II (V) Continuation of 509.
 Pre: 509.

 LAW 511 Professional Responsibility (V) Introductory consideration of selected topics relating to functions, structure, and responsibilities of the legal profession and its future role in society.
 CR/NC only.

 LAW 512 Reparations and Reconciliation (V) Seminar addresses a legally and socially important contemporary issue-healing present-day wounds of historic injustice.
 Considers how to repair the continuing social damage of injustice.
 (Once a year)

-LAW 513 Criminal Justice (V) Examination of substantive rules, enforcement procedures, and rationales of criminal law in the U.S.
+LAW 513 Criminal Law (V) Examination of substantive rules, enforcement procedures, and rationales of criminal law in the U.S.

 LAW 514 Children, Parents and the Law (V) Exploration of fundamental concepts of law relating to children, ethical issues, and the role of lawyers in assisting children, and how the child's rights and obligations are balanced with those of parents and state.
 (Once a year)

 LAW 515 Business Reorganization in Bankruptcy (V) Examination of the rights and remedies available to a failing business and its creditors when the business seeks to reorganize its business and financial affairs under chapter 11 of the federal bankruptcy code.
 The course is structured as a "practicum," which tracks a single business through restructuring and emphasizes the practical and strategic aspects of lawyering.
 Recommended: 562.

 LAW 516 Civil Procedure I (V) Study of pre-trial, trial, and appellate procedures in the federal and Hawai'i courts.